 Vermont's annual Town Meeting Day in March has been bringing together citizens for over 200 years.
 This year, two Vermont towns - Strafford and Norwich - passed Articles urging their Legislature to amend the state's Constitution to recognize the rights of nature.
 This is the first step of a multi-year effort to amend Vermont's Constitution to recognize the inherent rights of Vermont's natural environment, and to support those rights with citizen enforcement authority.
 Earth Law Center is pleased to have been able to assist with the development of the language for the Articles, starting with our work teaching Earth Law at top-ranked Vermont Law School.
 We welcome the opportunity to aid this important effort as it moves forward.

-Each March 22nd we celebrate World Water Day, to recognize and reflect on the life-giving nature of the Earth’s waters.
-In California, World Water Day coincides with critical opportunities for the public to reach out to state decisionmakers in support the rights of waterways to flow and be healthy.
+It is a critically important time in California to let your voice be heard.
+Now is the time for the public to reach out to state decisionmakers in support of the rights of waterways to flow and be healthy.

 First, the California State Water Resources Control Board is updating its Bay-Delta Water Quality Control Plan.
 This Plan sets state goals and strategies to protect the health of the San Francisco Bay-Delta Estuary, the largest estuary on the west coast of North America.
 ELC submitted comments emphasizing waterways' rights to well-being and urging the Water Board to adopt flows and salinity levels that fully protect the fish, wildlife and aquatic habitat of this world-renowned, but extremely threatened, estuary.

 Second, the state of California is preparing a decades-long Plan that is supposed to address the rapid decline in the health of the Bay-Delta Estuary, brought about in large part by excessive water pumping through the Delta.
 However, rather than advance sustainable water solutions that reduce pumping, the major focus of this state effort has been on the construction of massive tunnels that would facilitate destructive water pumping even further.
-California has just begun releasing the Bay-Delta Conservation Plan environmental analysis chapters for public review, with the comment period to begin shortly.
-Learn more about this historic opportunity to protect the health and well-being of California’s waterways.
+California has released the Bay-Delta Conservation Plan environmental analysis chapters for public review, with Public Draft documents expected later in 2013 to be followed by a comment period.

 Why Rights of Nature